parthshingari28/100DaysOfCode/README.md

 ## Day 96 : Nov 08, 2021

 **Today's progress**: learned about introduction to big data, basics of hadoop and introduction to spark.

+## Day 97 : Nov 09, 2021

+**Today's progress**: learned about basics of cloud computing, containers, types of cloud.